Ed Schultz: Political views

 In the late 1990s, Schultz stated that a series of events changed his political views from the right of the political spectrum to left of the spectrum.
 One event was his mother's battle with Alzheimer's disease, which began a long, slow decline of her mental health.
 Schultz found it frustrating trying to get her the services that she needed.
 Another was that he met, and eventually married, a psychiatric nurse named Wendy, who ran a homeless shelter in Fargo, North Dakota.
 He attributed much of his political change to her.
 Although he had criticized the homeless on his show, he said in his book that she helped to humanize them and he reportedly found that some of the people he had insulted were veterans, unable to get the psychiatric or medical services that might help them.
 He says that was the moment he began to look at poverty differently.

 He became a Democrat in 2000, marking the formal turn in his politics from conservative to liberal.
 He began to hold events to raise money for people in the heartland who were going through tough times.
 Schultz considered running for the Democratic-NPL party nomination for governor of North Dakota against incumbent Republican John Hoeven in 2004, but decided to continue his more lucrative career in radio.
 Schultz subsequently declared himself a "lefty" and centered a large portion of his radio show on the "plight of working Americans".
 He stated that he and his sons were gun owners, although he supported some gun control measures.
 Regarding abortion, he was quoted as stating: "Now, as far as abortion is concerned, in my heart I'm a Christian.
 I'm against it.
 But we're livin' in a country where the majority rule and I'm not, as a talk show host, overturning Roe v.
 Wade."

 In the 2016 presidential election, Schultz endorsed U.S. Senator Bernie Sanders for President of the United States.

 Personal life and death

 Schultz was married twice, first to Maureen Zimmerman, in a marriage that ended in divorce, and then to Wendy Noack in 1998.
 He had a son and five stepchildren.

-Schultz died of natural causes at his home in Washington on July 5, 2018, aged 64.
+Schultz died at his home in Washington on July 5, 2018, aged 64.
 He had a history of heart problems.